 "Interment Rights Holder" means a person with Interment Rights with respect to a lot and includes a purchaser of Interment Rights under the Cemeteries Act, being chapter C.3 of the Revised Statutes of Ontario, 1990, or a predecessor of that Act.

-"Plan" means the plan of the cemetery, approved by the Ministry of Small Business and Consumer Services for Ontario.
+"Plan" means the plan of the cemetery, approved by the Bereavement Authority of Ontario (BAO).

 "General Maintenance Account" means the account that has been set aside for maintenance of the cemetery and for services rendered in connection with its operation.

 "Monument" means any permanent memorial projecting above the ground level.

 "Marker" means any memorial of granite, marble, or bronze set flush with the surface of the ground, and used to mark the location of a lot.

 "Corner-posts" means any stone or other land markers set flush with the surface of the ground and used to indicate the location of a lot.

 "Columbarium" means a structure designed for interring cremated human remains in sealed compartments.

 "Niche" means a compartment in a columbarium to contain one or more human remains.